JulianFrattini/rq4tlr/README.md

-├── figures : directory for all additional documentation │   ├── distributions : visualization of the distribution of factors in the data │   ├── graphs/rq4tlr-study-overview.graphml : visualization of the study process │   └── results/coefficients : visualization of coefficient CIs from posterior distributions
+├── figures : directory for all additional documentation │   ├── distributions : visualization of the distribution of factors in the data │   ├── graphs/rq4tlr-study-overview.graphml : visualization of the study process │   └── results :
+│       ├── coefficients : visualization of coefficient CIs from posterior distributions │       ├── conditional : visualization of conditional effects
+│       └── marginal : visualization of marginal effects
 ├── src : directory containing all source code
 └── requirements.txt : specification of required libraries to run the analysis
 ```